LiftRight/welcome/README.md

+# 👋🏻 Hello
-# Hello and thank you for volunteering to take part in our study!
+# Thank you for volunteering to take part in our study!
 This message should help guide you through getting started.
 Again, we thank you for your participation!

-## Consent
+## 🖐🏾 Consent
-Before you begin please take a moment to complete and return the attached IRB approved consent form.
+Before you begin please take a moment to complete and return the [IRB approved consent form](files/irb-consent.pdf).

-## Getting Started
+## 🏃🏿‍♀️ Getting Started
 Now that the administrative protocols have been met we can commence the fun part!

-You should have received a sensor and a neoprene arm strap.
+You should have (or will shortly) received a sensor and a neoprene arm strap.
 The sensor is battery powered and is charged via micro-usb.
 Please make sure to charge the sensor before use.
 The sensor needs 2hrs to fully charge and unfortunately does not give any visual indication of charge status.
-I recommend keeping it plugged in between sessions!
+I recommend keeping it plugged in between sessions.

 After I have verified your consent form and you have your sensor you will receive an email from Apple with the subject line, "Alexander Launi has invited you to test LiftRight".
 This email has instructions on how to install the iOS application "LiftRight".
 Please install the app onto your iPhone!

-## Setting up prior to exercising
+## 📲 Setting up prior to exercising
 Working out with LiftRight is easy and *(we hope)* fun.
 When you launch LiftRight for the first time it will ask permission to use Bluetooth.
 Please accept these permissions; they are required for communication with the sensor.